 “Actually,” said Anna, “Thom and I met at the hospital where he was being cared for just after his…escape.
 I was there visiting Dusty…” She glanced at Dusty, who was no longer looking at anyone, and wondered how so many things could get so balled up in a single day.

 “After my fight with Matt,” Dusty said, looking up at last.
 Owning it, as Anna and Thom had worked so hard at teaching him to do, all those years ago.
 It broke her heart—and made her proud of him.
-“Thom was in a room just down the hall from mine.
-The wing for people who’d been accidentally stabbed, shot or pummeled, I guess.”
+“Thom was my roommate there.
+He, uh…snored a lot.”
 He grinned a little—or tried to.

 Colleen shook her head.
 “Dusty’s told me about what happened.
 With his friend that night.
 And about how you came to find him at the hospital, Anna.
 But…” She turned to look at Dusty.
 “He never said a word about…any of this.”

 Thom sighed, and leaned toward them more intently.
 “Putting that experience behind me wasn’t easy, Colleen.
 It took work, and time.
 And once I’d finally done it… Well, I really didn’t want to talk about it anymore.
 It just seemed…very unconstructive.”
 He glanced apologetically at Dusty, and then at Anna.
 “I’m sure I communicated that discomfort to both of them in all sorts of ways.
 I guess it’s not just ancient history.
 I think we’ve all put it much more forcefully behind us than that.
 It’s…a wall we just don’t cross anymore.
 If Dusty hasn’t crossed that wall with you, I’m entirely certain that had everything to do with years of unconscious conditioning, but nothing to do with trust.”